 The book is important, but it is not the only way of making money as an author.
-Once you’ve established yourself as an author and have started making waves with your books (please do this first), you can expand into other things such as teaching, coaching, and public speaking, as additional income sources.
+Once you’ve established yourself as an author and have made waves with your books (please do this first), you can expand into other things such as teaching, coaching, and public speaking, as additional income sources.
 Only writing books is another form of putting your eggs in one basket because you’re limited to just one income stream.
-If you write full-time (no day job, no side hustle, e.g.) this is especially important.
-In striving to make a living from writing alone (once you’ve been established for awhile), it’s a good idea to expand your brand beyond just writing books.
+If you write full time (no day job, spousal support, no side hustle, e.g.) this is especially important.
+In striving to make a living from writing alone (once you’ve been established for a while), it’s a good idea to expand your brand beyond just writing books.

-Email lists aren’t for everyone but in the event there is no more social media (blogs included), the email list becomes of great value alongside your website.
+Email lists aren’t for everyone (and certainly not before you have built some kind of audience to send them to), but could be useful if there is no more social media (blogs included).
+This will make the email list of great value alongside your website.
 It becomes another way for you to connect to your audience on a personal level.
-While I don’t have many subscribers I can say with the integrity I have more subscribes than unsubscribes and I am learning more and more how to better manage my team.
+While I don’t have many subscribers, I can say with the integrity I have more subscribes than unsubscribes and I am learning more and more how to better manage my team.
 Every business has an email marketing to accompany their business.
 I don’t know why writing has to be any different.
 Do you want to know why people don’t take Indie writers seriously?
 Because we assume the basic rules of running a business doesn’t apply to us.
 Yes, you can opt not to do certain things as there are no rules, technically.
 However, there are basics and you can‘t opt out until you fully understand the basics.
 A website, email list, social media, and a payment method are among the foundational basis of an online business.
 Your website is your home, your email list is your connection, your social media pages (includes blog) is your traffic and interaction, and your payment method/shopping cart is how you get paid.
 These are the basics.

 ❌Publishing on Amazon exclusively while neglecting other retailers